Redwoods Rising FAQs

 What is Redwoods Rising?

-Redwoods Rising is a collaborative of California State Parks (CSP), the National Park Service (NPS), and Save the Redwoods League (League).
+Redwoods Rising is the collaborative initiative of California State Parks (CSP), the National Park Service (NPS), and Save the Redwoods League (League).
 Together, we will be implementing a landscape-scale restoration program to improve redwood forest health and conditions across 120,000 acres of public lands in Redwood National and State Parks (RNSP).

-Initial conversations about Redwoods Rising began in 2016, and a Memorandum of Understanding (MOU) that officially formalized the collaborative between RNSP and the League was signed on April 28, 2018.
+Initial conversations about Redwoods Rising began in 2016, and a Memorandum of Understanding (MOU) that officially formalized the collaborative between Redwood National and State Parks and the League was signed on April 28, 2018.
 Although these three organizations have worked together on past projectst, this is the first time that we have formalized our relationships in this way.

 Why is Redwoods Rising important?

-80,000 of RNSP’s 120,000 acres of redwood forests were once commercially logged.
+80,000 of Redwood National and State Parks' 120,000 acres of redwood forests were once commercially logged.

 Through Redwoods Rising we are integrating restoration disciplines and practices to improve the parks’ remaining old-growth redwood ecosystems and restore previously logged areas.
 By joining forces we can better support the tallest forests on Earth while restoring and renewing habitat for threatened and endangered species and improving the experience of those who visit these forests.